cyanjnpr/reMarkable-kaitai-v6/README.md

 This specification was made very quickly for fun, and it could probably be improved.

-The specifications have only been tested superficially, on a v6 lines document prepared in xochitl app version 3.8.2.
+The specifications have only been tested superficially.
+Version 6 the of specification has only been tested on documents prepared in the [xochitl](https://developer.remarkable.com/documentation/xochitl) app version 3.8.2.

 The reMarkable lines format evolves as the reMarkable receives updates, and this repository is not going to be kept up to date.
 Forks